dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We bend time without fear, and time will bend back to us.” <br>
 // “The lattice of the cosmos is being rewoven.” <br>
 // “The symmetry we long for, it now draws near.” <br>
 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1901 — FREQUENCY RECEIVED BY BERTRAND RUSSELL. <br>
+\>SCAFFOLDING: PARADOX SIGNATURE — DETECTED. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// “We see the crack within the foundations; the set that cannot contain itself.” <br>
+// “Structure survives not by avoiding contradiction, but by reflecting through it.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>